Franco Venturini (musician): Training

-Venturini graduated in piano with honors from the "B. Maderna" Conservatory of Cesena; later he obtained his diploma in composition with the highest marks at the Conservatorio G. B. Martini in Bologna; the diploma in electronic music with honors at the G. B. Martini Conservatory of Bologna; the diploma of the composition course with Ivan Fedele at the Accademia Nazionale di Santa Cecilia; 2nd level master in music composition, theory and research at the University of Paris VIII with a thesis on "Extended techniques" in the piano and in the contemporary piano repertoire; merit diplomas at the Master Classes of Michele Campanella and the "Trio di Trieste" at the Accademia Chigiana; certificate of merit from the International Chamber Music School of the Trio di Trieste in Duino.
+Venturini graduated in piano with honors from the "B. Maderna" Conservatory of Cesena; later he obtained his diploma in composition with the highest marks at the Conservatorio G. B. Martini in Bologna; the diploma in electronic music with honors at the G. B. Martini Conservatory of Bologna; the diploma of the composition course with Ivan Fedele at the Accademia Nazionale di Santa Cecilia; 2nd level master in music composition, theory and research at the University of Paris VIII with a thesis on "Extended techniques" in the piano and in the contemporary piano repertoire; merit diplomas at the Master Classes of Michele Campanella and the "Trio di Trieste" at the Accademia Chigiana; and certificate of merit from the International Chamber Music School of the Trio di Trieste in Duino.

 Masterclasses

 Master Class of piano and chamber music with: